 Fish In Red Gravy

-Another thing PaPaw and his brothers would do together was take a fishing trip to the Vermilion Bay.
-On one occasion, they decided to invite their wives and that sent the sisters-in-law shopping for something they did not own.
+There was an entertaining event the Trahan brothers did together, and that was fishing in Vermilion Bay.
+On one occasion, they decided to invite their wives, and that sent the sisters-in-law shopping for something they did not own.
 A pair of pants.
 At that time, ladies wore dresses.
-House dresses for day work, dresses and suits with skirts for church, funerals, weddings and other such places.
-Seldom do I remember seeing Ma Ma in a pair of pants.
+A house dress for day work, dresses, and suits with skirts to attend church, funerals, weddings, and other such places.
+Seldom do I remember seeing MawMaw or my great-aunts in a pair of pants.

-It doesn’t take away from the taste of the food but adds just enough of that “SLAP” of seasoning you want in a good fish dish.
-And it’s even good on eggs!
-Here’s the recipe:
+It doesn’t take away from the taste of the food but adds just enough of that “SLAP” of seasoning you want in a your fish dish.
+And it’s delicious on your morning eggs, too!

 Fish In Red Gravy